 Prominent Leaders in The WAN Edge Market

-CISCO is the leading enterprise for WAN edge deployment, and most of the devices that the market uses are from CISCO.
+CISCO is the leading enterprise for WAN edge deployment and most of the devices that the market uses are from CISCO.
 The tech tycoons are one of the fastest-growing companies in the world.

 Fortinet delivers the Fortinet Secure SD-WAN; it includes all the Fortinet hardware and contains the API for the software.
 It is also one of the leading WAN edge vendors present in the market and provides optimal solutions for WAN edge deployment.
 Gartner also awards Fortinet WAN edge.

-Silver peak offers the Unity EdgeConnect SD-WAN Edge Platform, which is composed of the Unity Orchestrator, EdgeConnect appliances, and Unity Boost.
+Silver Peak offers the Unity EdgeConnect SD-WAN Edge Platform, which is composed of the Unity Orchestrator, EdgeConnect appliances, and Unity Boost.
 Silver Peak has robust optimization features, including WAN optimization.

 Through its acquisition of CloudGenix, Paolo Alto has increased its capabilities and strengthened its already-high customer experience ratings.
 Through their dynamic design and new and compelling features installed in the software, the overall WAN edge experience has increased.
 Gartner also recognizes them.

-WAN edge is one of the newer technologies in the networking and telecom world.
-It is gaining recognition rapidly and will be of great help for network engineers worldwide.
+WAN Edge is one of the newer technologies in the networking and telecom world.
+It is gaining recognition rapidly and will be of great help to network engineers worldwide.
 However, deploying WAN edge can be an intricate task.
 Appropriate WAN Edge Deployment can be a good help, but if not managed properly, it can halt the whole system; hence, deploying it is an important task.
-The WAN edge is relatively recent networking and telecom technology.
+The WAN edge is a relatively recent networking and telecom technology.
 It is quickly gaining traction and will be extremely useful to network engineers all over the world.